Culligan Water is an American water treatment company headquartered in Rosemont, Illinois.

 Culligan was acquired by United States Filter in 1998; US Filter was acquired by Vivendi in 1999.
 Vivendi spun off its water business in 2000, and the resulting company, Veolia Environnement, sold Culligan to Clayton, Dubilier & Rice in 2003.

 In 2004, Entrepreneur Magazine named Culligan the number one franchise in its industry.
 Centerbridge Partners acquired Culligan in 2012.

-In 2017, having fully implemented the Culligan Development and Sales Program, UNICAP left the project.
-Advent International is currently developing Culligan to launch an IPO.
+To date, having fully implemented the Culligan Development and Sales Program, UNICAP has withdrawn from the project.
+Currently, Culligan is developing to bring the company to an IPO.

 Culligan currently controls about 40% of the global water treatment market.